Hello (TV series): Season 1 (2017)

 The first season of Hello started streaming in September 2017, and it was hoichoi's first Original content to start streaming on the app and website.
 It was the debut of Raima Sen in streaming series in Bengali.

 Episodes

 Season 2 (2018)

-After a gap of more than one-year hoichoi released the second season of hello with 8 episodes.
+After a gap of more than one-year hoichoi released the second season of hello with eight episodes.
 The story begins where it was ended in season 1, The cast remains the same as season 1.

 Episodes

 Season 3 (2021)

-On 22 January 2021 Hoichoi released the third season of the series with brand new twelve episodes.
-This time Saheb Bhattacharya & Pamela Bhutoria played an important role in the series.
+On 22 January 2021 Hoichoi released the third season of the series with twelve new episodes.
+This time Saheb Bhattacharya and Pamela Bhutoria played an important role in the series.